-Our fictitious hero Rumpole of the Bailey liked to say that a public defender is “a taxi plying for hire,” bluntly explaining to his clients that he was “duty bound to take on any client, however repellent.”
+As Rumpole of the Bailey would tell his clients, a public defender is “a taxi plying for hire,” making him “duty bound to take on any client, however repellent.”

-But his taxi metaphor has gone the way of the passenger pigeon, now that cabdrivers are being urged to screen potential riders for political acceptability.
+But the taxi comparison is no longer operable, now that cabdrivers are screening potential riders for political acceptability.

 “Cabdrivers Refuse To Pick Up Racists After Philadelphia Rally With Proud Boys!” asserts HuffPost with satisfaction.
-It shows cellphone videos of three cabs driving away empty from a rally of about 30 conservatives called “We, the People.”
-Which, according to the Huff, included “at least two” Proud Boys.
+It shows cellphone videos of three cabs driving away empty from a rally of called “We, the People.”
+According to the Huff, this rally consisted of about 30 people, including “at least two” members of the Proud Boys.

 Still, the idea might catch on.